Skip to main content

 Watch i share, a video created by Wellness at Penn and student leaders to promote sharing with others and getting support in times of stress, distress, and crisis.
 Learn more about Caring for Yourself and Others: Stress, Distress, and Crisis.

-Visit the Immunization and Insurance Compliance page for information about required vaccines, and to enroll or waive the Penn Student Insurance Plan (PSIP).
+Visit the Immunization and Insurance Requirements page for information about required vaccines, and to enroll or waive the Penn Student Insurance Plan (PSIP).
+Visit the New and Returning Students page for information and requirements specific to those who are returning to campus and are newly enrolled.

 Need to schedule an appointment?